amajorude/Probability_Calculator_for_CW_not_winning_IRV/README.md

 ## Interpreting the Results

 The theoretical values represent the limiting probability as $n \to \infty$.
-The empirical values converge toward the theoretical ones as both $n$ and `num_profiles` grow.
+The empirical values converge toward the theoretical ones as both $n$ and the `num_profiles` T grow.

 | m  | Theoretical (asymptotic) | Empirical (n=10,000, T=10,000) |
 |----|--------------------------|--------------------------------|